supple-kit/supple-css/README.md

 **NOTE**: Any mixin or function that does not need to be accessed globally should belong in the module template to which it relates.

 ### Generic
-It contains ground-zero styles like [Normalize.css](http://necolas.github.io/normalize.css/), global box-sizing rules, CSS resets and so on.
+It contains ground-zero styles like global box-sizing rules, CSS resets and so on.

-* [generic/_normalize.scss](lib/generic/_normalize.scss), to flatten cross browser inconsistencies.
-    * **Note:** *Although supple has a prepackaged version of normalize.css it is encouraged to include the latest version from [normalize.css](http://necolas.github.io/normalize.css/).*
 * [generic/_reset.scss](lib/generic/_reset.scss), a thin layer on top of normalize.css that provides a starting point more suitable for web applications.

 ### Elements